 Control unit at the mounting

 Open the dome

-- use the dome remote control to first open the shutter - as needed, open the horizontal hatch
+- use the dome remote control to first open the shutter

+- as needed, open the horizontal hatch

 The Mount: GM4000 HPS II

 A description of the hand terminal, including some aspects of the operating system are described in a separated article.

 Setting the time

 For the correct calculation of the object positions, the telescope needs to know the current time.
 As the internal clock is often ahead of the actual time, it needs to be corrected before each observation.

 To set the date and time, use the hand terminal:

+MENU - Local Data - Clock - Date and Time

 In the following screen one can set the time (accurate to the whole seconds) with the numeric keys.
 It is useful to have a radio clock available or to use an Internet service, such as this one.
 Set a time approximately 30 seconds ahead of the current time and wait until the time set on the hand terminal is reached, then press ENTER to confirm.

 Remote operation

+2025/07/01 16:06
-Observatory Management System (OMS)

-The remote capabilities of the observatory are provided by the Observatory Management System (OMS), which is the large metallic box right above the left desk in the dome.
+Observatory Management System (OMS) The remote capabilities of the observatory are provided by the Observatory Management System (OMS), which is the large metallic box right above the left desk in the dome.
 The in- and outdoor webcams, the all-sky monitor, as well as the temperature regulations and ventilation system of the mirrors can only be operated by means of the OMS.

-Log in

-The OMS is accessed using the Remote Desktop Protocol (RDP).
-However, login is restricted to the local IP address space.
-Therefore, you must first log in to one of the Linux machines of the astrophysics groups or establish an SSH tunnel to these machines.
-The columba evaluation computer can be used for the lab course.
-A how-to explaining the SSH login is available.

-To use RDP from a Linux machine, we recommend Remmina, which is available on all our Linux installations.
-A sample configuration for Remmina is described in this article.
-This article also explains how to login from a Windows machine.
+Log in The OMS is accessible by means of the Remote Desktop Protocol (RDP).
+However, the login is restricted to the local IP address space.
+Thus, one first has to login to one of the Linux machines from the astro physics department preferentially via ssh.
+For the lab course, one can use the laboratory computer columba.
+A how-to explaining the ssh login is available.
+To use RDP from a Linux computer, we recommend Remmina, which is available on all our Linux Installations.
+An example configuration for Remmina is describe in this article.
+Startup After logging in to the OMS you will see the following desktop.

-Startup

-After logging in to the OMS you will see the following desktop.
 If the icons are not so nicely arranged, the configuration shown, to which we will refer here in part, can be restored using the program DesktopOK.

 The most important programs are grouped in the upper right corner of the desktop, while the programs that are not used so often are arranged on the left side.
 The programs in the middle of the desktop are usually not relevant for normal operation.
 The very most important programs are also placed in the taskbar.

-Powering up and booting devices

-The first thing to do is to start Firefox.
+Powering up and booting devices The first thing to do is to start Firefox.
 Some important devices of the observatory bring their own web interface and can be accessed through web browser.
 Firefox can be started by clicking on the icon in the upper right corner of the desktop or alternatively from the taskbar.
 The start page shows the OMS control menu (see below).